 What is Trenchless Pipe Repair

 Over the past few years trenchless pipe-lining has become a preferred method used to rehabilitate damaged pipelines.
 This trenchless technology is not only one of the most efficient methods but it is also versatile and can be used for various types of pipeline systems.
-Some of those pipeline systems include cast iron pipes, abs, PVC, HDPE, clay, orangeburg, metal and/or concrete pipes.
+Some of those pipeline systems include cast iron pipes, abs, PVC, HDPE, clay, Orangeburg, metal and/or concrete pipes.

 What is trenchless pipe repair?

 Trenchless pipe repair is also known as cured in place pipe lining.
 It uses a zero dig technology to rehabilitate sewer pipes without digging up the area.
-One

 What are the benefits of trenchless pipe repair?